sagefy/sagefy/docs/Ideas.md

 2. Set & Adhere to Goals
 3. Adapt to Prior Knowledge
 4. Build the Graph
+5. Empower Choice
-5. Dive Deep
+6. Dive Deep
-6. Make It Real
+7. Make It Real
-7. Learn Together
+8. Learn Together

 1) Do One Thing at a Time